Skip to main content

 received network actions.
 In the usual case of a conflict of

-will generally give guidance on likely resolutions.
+give guidance on conflict resolution.

 8. Node Capability Signaling